raquel-oliveira/QGL/README.md

 ### Week 46

-Short list of the **features** available in the bot delivered for the championship that happened at the end of week 46.
+Minimal bot: Right after initializating, our first bot exits the championship so it doesn't crash.

 ### Week 47

-...
+Short list of the **features** available in the bot delivered for the championship that happened at the end of week 47.